bjblank2/GenMC_Fit/README.md

 ```

 ### 2. **Cluster Definition File (`cluster_in.json`)**
 This file defines the motifs and types of clusters to be analyzed.
-An example format:
+An a simple cluster_in file could look like this:

 ```json
 {